Female Internal Genital Organs

-At the beginning of the tract, just inside the opening of the vagina, is the hymen, a mucous membrane.
+The hymen, a mucous membrane, is located at the beginning of the genital tract, just inside the opening of the vagina.
 In virgins, the hymen usually encircles the opening like a tight ring, but it may completely cover the opening.
 The hymen helps protect the genital tract but is not necessary for health.
 It may tear at the first attempt at sexual intercourse, or it may be so soft and pliable that no tearing occurs.
 The hymen may also be torn during exercise or insertion of a tampon or diaphragm.
 Tearing usually causes slight bleeding.
 In women who have had intercourse, the hymen may be unnoticeable or may form small tags of tissue around the vaginal opening.

 The vagina is a tubelike, muscular but elastic organ about 4 to 5 inches long in an adult woman.
 It connects the external genital organs to the uterus.
 The vagina is the organ of sexual intercourse in women.
 The penis is inserted into it.
 It is the passageway for sperm to the egg and for menstrual bleeding or a baby to the outside.

 Usually, there is no space inside the vagina unless it is stretched open—for example, during an examination, sexual intercourse, or childbirth.
 The lower third of the vagina is surrounded by elastic muscles that control the diameter of its opening.
 These muscles contract rhythmically and involuntarily during orgasm.